ShishirPatil/ShishirPatil.github.io/index.md

         <img src="./img.jpg" alt="Shishir's photo" width="100%"/>
     </div>
     <div style="margin-left:45px">
         <p> I am a Ph.D. student in Computer Science at UC Berkeley advised by <a href='https://people.eecs.berkeley.edu/~jegonzal/'>Prof. Joseph Gonzalez</a> and <a href='https://people.eecs.berkeley.edu/~prabal/'>Prof. Prabal Dutta</a>.
 I am broadly interested in systems for machine learning, machine learning for the edge, and Sky computing.
-I am affiliated with the <a href ='https://rise.cs.berkeley.edu/'>RISE Lab</a>, <a href='https://lab11.eecs.berkeley.edu/'>Lab11</a>, <a href ='https://sky.cs.berkeley.edu/'>Sky</a>, and <a href='https://bair.berkeley.edu/'>Berkeley AI Research (BAIR)</a>.</p>
+I am affiliated with the <a href ='https://sky.cs.berkeley.edu/'>Sky Computing Lab</a> (previously <a href ='https://rise.cs.berkeley.edu/'>RISE Lab</a>), <a href='https://lab11.eecs.berkeley.edu/'>Lab11</a>,  and <a href='https://bair.berkeley.edu/'>Berkeley AI Research (BAIR)</a>.</p>
-        <p>In the summer of 2021 I was a Research Intern with the Core ML team at <a href = 'https://www.amazon.science/research-areas/machine-learning'>Amazon Science</a>.
+        <p>I was a Research Scientist Intern with the Brain and Cloud teams at Google in the summer of 2022, and the Core ML team at <a href = 'https://www.amazon.science/research-areas/machine-learning'>Amazon Science</a> in 2021.
 Previously, I spent two wonderful years as a <i>Research Fellow</i> at <a href ='https://www.microsoft.com/en-us/research/lab/microsoft-research-india/'>Microsoft Research India</a>, where I was advised by <a href='http://www.prateekjain.org/'>Prateek Jain</a> from the Machine Learning and Optimization Group, <a href='http://harsha-simhadri.org/'>Harsha Vardhan Simhadri</a> and <a href='https://www.microsoft.com/en-us/research/people/visesha/'>Vivek Seshadri</a> from the Systems Group.</p>
     </div>
 </div>